schambon/SimRunner/README.md

 Config file
 -----------

 The config file is parsed as Extended JSON - so you can specify things like dates or specific numeric types if you want to.
+In addition, any string value starting with `$` gets substituted with an environment variable lookup (if the lookup returns nothing then the original string, $ included, is returned).

 Let's look at an example:
 ```